Volkswagen R: Golf R32 (Mk5)

 In September 2005, the Mk5 R32 went on sale in Europe.
 United Kingdom sales began in November that year.
 It features an updated 3.2-litre VR6 engine of that fitted to the previous Mk4 version, with an extra 10 PS due to a reworked inlet manifold.
 Maximum power is now 250 PS at 6,300 rpm; torque is unchanged at 320 Nm.
 It reaches an electronically governed top speed of 250 km/h.
 Going from 0 to 100 km/h will take 6.5 s, reduced to 6.2 s with the Direct-Shift Gearbox.

 Compared with the previous Mk4 R32, it is 0.1 seconds faster for the manual version, while the newer R32 is about 40 kg heavier.
 As with the previous R32; there is the Haldex Traction-based 4motion part-time four-wheel drive, now through 18" Zolder 20-spoke alloy wheels.
 Stopping the R32 comes in the form of blue-painted brake calipers with 345 mm discs at the front and 310 mm disks at the rear.

 The Mk5 R32 was released in the US in August 2007 with a limited production run of 5000.
 Each R32 has its production number laser etched on its steering wheel.

 In Chile, the Golf Mk5 was only offered in this model.
 Only the Brazilian-made Mk4 was sold.

+Golf R (Mk6)

+The MK6 Golf R was sold from 2012–2013, and was the first 'R' model to feature a turbocharged 2.0L FSI engine and direct injection.
+The EA113 TFSI engine was brought forward from the previous generation MK5 Jetta/GTI/Passat, with some technical changes.
+The EA113 'R' variant produced 257 PS and 330 Nm with the addition of a K04 turbocharger/exhaust manifold module from BorgWarner, larger direct injectors, optimized camshafts, and a larger charge air cooler.

+The MK6 Golf R was offered with both a 6-speed manual transmission as well as a 6-speed Direct Shift Gearbox, although only the manual version was offered in North America.
+0 to 100 km/h time was 5.8 seconds, 0.7 seconds faster than the previous 'R' model Golf.
+The 3390lb curb weight is only 7lbs lighter than the previous generation.

+A fourth-generation Haldex unit was used in the MK6R, allowing a nearly endless torque split between front and rear axles.